CDSoft/luax/doc/luax.md

                         the Lua implementation of LuaX lbraries are installed

-      LUA_CPATH         LUA_CPATH shall point to the lib directory where LuaX shared libraries are instlaled
+      LUA_CPATH         LUA_CPATH shall point to the lib directory where LuaX shared libraries are installed

     PATH, LUA_PATH and LUA_CPATH can be set in .bashrc or .zshrc with « luax env ».